How we use, share, and protect your personal information

 Research for the Future

-Research for the Future can be contacted on firstname.lastname@example.org
+Research for the Future can be contacted at email@example.com

 The Data Protection Officer

-The Data Protection Officer for the Northern Care Alliance can be contacted on firstname.lastname@example.org
+The Data Protection Officer for the Northern Care Alliance can be contacted at firstname.lastname@example.org

 The Caldicott Guardian

-The Caldicott Guardian for the Northern Care Alliance can be contacted on email@example.com
+The Caldicott Guardian for the Northern Care Alliance, Dr Roger Prudham, can be contacted at email@example.com

 Freedom of Information Requests